carsoncole/tree-recycle/README.md

 #### Configuration

-Create a new app.
-In Config Vars, add the Rails master key for decrypting the credentials to `RAILS_MASTER KEY`.
-For Heroku, there is `Procfile` which has instructions to migrate the database on every deploy.
+Create a new app in Heroku.
+On the Heroku Config Vars page, add the Rails master key for decrypting the credentials to `RAILS_MASTER KEY`.

+The included `Procfile` has instructions to migrate the database on every deploy.

 To sign-in, you will need to create an admin user through the console.